 Project Description

-Improvements improvements along Mines Avenue include construction of a permeable Class IV bike lanes buffered with a bioswale along the southern curb of Mines Ave from Paramount Blvd to Rimbank Ave.
+Improvements along Mines Avenue include construction of a permeable Class IV bike lanes buffered with a bioswale along the southern curb of Mines Ave from Paramount Blvd to Rimbank Ave.
 The project proposes to reconstruct non-compliant ADA curb ramps and sidewalk at various locations along Mines Ave from Paramount Blvd to Rimbank Ave.
-Additional improvements along Mines Ave within the project limits include additional LED street lighting as-needed, planting of drought tolerant landscaping within the bioswale irrigated with reclaimed water to improve project sustainability, installation of filterra biotreatment systems along the northside of Mines Ave to increase stormwater capture and treatment, planting of trees within the parkways along Mines Ave, new signing and striping including wayfinding signs and installation of high visibility crosswalks at intersection crossings and modifications to the existing traffic signals at Mines Ave and Rosemead Blvd and at Mines Ave and Paramount Blvd.
-Signal improvements at each intersection include APS push buttons, bicycle signal heads and signal timing and synchronization.
+Additional improvements along Mines Ave within the project limits include planting of drought tolerant landscaping within the bioswale irrigated with reclaimed water to improve project sustainability, installation of filterra biotreatment systems along the northside of Mines Ave to increase stormwater capture and treatment, planting of trees within the parkways along Mines Ave, new signing and striping including wayfinding signs and installation of high visibility crosswalks at intersection crossings and modifications to the existing traffic signals at Mines Ave and Rosemead Blvd and at Mines Ave and Paramount Blvd.
+Signal improvements at each intersection bicycle signal heads and signal timing and synchronization.

-Project will provide connectivity to existing bicycle facilities and provide the community with an opportunity to walk and/or bike in a safe and protected environment to visitors, seniors, students, residents considering Mines Avenue provides direct access to a Senior Center, Smith Park, the Pico Rivera County Library and principal arterials.
-The goal of the project is to provide The goal of the project is to provide safe multimodal transportation and improve storm water quality for the region and local community.
+The Project will provide connectivity to existing bicycle facilities and provide the community with an opportunity to walk and/or bike in a safe and protected environment to visitors, seniors, students, residents considering Mines Avenue provides direct access to a Senior Center, Smith Park, the Pico Rivera County Library and principal arterials.
+The goal of the project is to provide safe multimodal transportation and improve storm water quality for the region and local community.

 Project Schedule